- the movement

-When conflicts arise – perhaps racism comes up, a co-worker pushes our buttons, or we’re embroiled in family dynamics – most of us have a default setting, and it’s not necessarily the most helpful one.
-In this workshop, we will explore how to become more mindful in those moments so we can choose a response that is more aligned with our values and the outcomes we want to achieve.
+When conflicts arise – perhaps racism comes up, a co-worker pushes your buttons, or you’re embroiled in family dynamics – most of us have a default setting, and it’s not necessarily the most helpful one.
+In this workshop, we will explore how to become more mindful in those moments so you can choose a response that is more aligned with your values and the outcomes you want to achieve.
 We will include physical exercises to help you access a deeper level of learning.

 Your TrainersSpiros Koyanis Sensei is the chief instructor of Two Rivers Aikikai.
 He is a 6th degree black belt and a certified instructor in Aikido, and he has a master’s degree in middle school education.
 Koyanis Sensei has been practicing Aikido since 1983 and teaching since 1989.
 During his years of practice and teaching, he has learned that effective strategies for non-violent resolution of conflict must include an awareness of the relationship between body and mind.